OpenTabletDriver/opentabletdriver.github.io/site/_wiki/Documentation/KnownBugs.md

 OpenTabletDriver still has some fundamental and sometimes hard to fix bugs.
 This page tries to document the bigger ones.

-The `0.6.x` branch is based on the GUI framework Eto, and the `avalonia` branch, which will eventually be migrated into `master`, is based on the GUI framework Avalonia.
+The release version of OpenTabletDriver is based on the 0.6.x branch.
+The bugs described here are only relevant for the release version.

 Many of these bugs have a planned milestone to be fixed in.